danawoodruff/javascript--Mars/README.md

 Table dynamically created based upon a [provided dataset](static/js/data.js)- using only JavaScript, HTML, and CSS, and D3.js.
 The table can be filtered by one or more of the search criteria in the left hand navigation menu: <a href="https://danawoodruff.github.io/javascript-challenge/">View GitHub-Page</a><br>

+The filters will clear and the page will refresh when "Clear Filters" button is clicked.

 To view the JavaScript code: [JavaScript Code](static/js/app.js)<br>
 To view the HTML code: [HTML Code](index.html)</p><br>